DDrew73/491h/project/project.md

 <br>
 <img src="assets/GluedPillar.jpg" alt="Glued Pillar" width="400"/>

+### Pushbutton
+You should be able to start and stop your robot using a pushbutton on the breadboard.

 ### Notes

 **Power:** Make sure to connect the **GND** of the power distribution board to the **GND** of your Arduino.
 Until you are ready to start actually running the course, you can keep the USB connection to your computer; just *don't* plug in the power distribution board as a voltage source to your Arduino while doing so.